Skip to content

 • Columns are responsive and automatically wrap when space is limited.

-• Each returned object is an Output widget.
+• Each returned object is an Output widget with a .clear() method.

 • Use with column: blocks to write content into columns.